 Adding in other details using fields can also make your marketing emails more relevant – try adding in the recipient’s job title, company name and other personalised information in the body of the email to show you have made the effort to tailor your message.

-- Forget to add a call to action (sales and marketing emails)
+8. Forget to add a call to action (sales and email marketing)